parisgitrepos/Basic-Colab-Code/README.md

 * Pull from BitBucket

 ### Notes ###
+* Google Drive must be mounted to Colab project
 * Currently this is primarily designed for my Google Drive file hierarchy meaing most paths are customized for my needs
 * git_key stored in a separate document in my Google Drive